Vikings trade DE Yannick Ngakoue to Ravens for draft picks

 “This was an opportunity that I felt would accomplish both the short and long term as we move forward, but these decisions aren’t easy to make,” Vikings general manager Rick Spielman said.

 With Everson Griffen gone via free agency and Danielle Hunter injured since the beginning of training camp with a potentially season-ending neck injury, the Vikings on Aug.
 31 sent a second-round draft pick in 2021 and a conditional fifth-round selection in 2022 for Ngakoue.
-He wanted to leave the Jaguars after accumulating 37 1/2 sacks in four years.
+He wanted to leave the Jaguars after accumulating 37 1/2 sacks in four years and called his arrival in Minnesota “a breath of fresh air.”

+The Vikings have Ifeadi Odenigbo in place at defensive end, and fourth-round draft pick D.J.
+Wonnum will now be in line to start at the other spot.

 The Vikings didn’t disclose specifics of the acquired draft selections.
 ESPN reported the Ravens will send a 2021 third-round pick and a 2022 conditional fifth-round pick.